Mc-Zen/quill/src/gates.typ

 ///
 /// - n (int): How many wires up or down the target wire lives.
 /// - wire-count (int): Wire count for the control wire.
-/// - open (boolean): Whether to draw an open dot.
+/// - open (bool): Whether to draw an open dot.
 /// - fill (none, color): Fill color for the circle or stroke color if
 ///        `open: true`.
 /// - size (length): Size of the control circle.
-/// - show-dot (boolean): Whether to show the control dot.
+/// - show-dot (bool): Whether to show the control dot.
 Set this to
 ///        false to obtain a vertical wire with no dots at all.
 /// - wire-label (array, str, content, dictionary): One or more labels
 ///        to add to the control wire.
 See @@mqgate().